 Have you ever considered how much time your employees spend in meetings and presentations?
 The answer could surprise you.
 People in middle management spend roughly 35 percent of their time in meetings.
 For upper management, it’s 50 percent!
 And many people consider that time to be wasted.
-In fact, executives consider more than 67 percent of meetings to be unnecessary.
+In fact, executives consider more than 67 percent of meetings to be unnecessary, according to the same source.
 This leads to a disengaged audience as workers spend their time checking email and doing other work instead of participating.

 How do you get them to tune in to your message?
 Think outside the box.
 Nix the PowerPoint® and try something new.
 Grab their attention using these creative presentation ideas.
 For a memorable touch, bring along presentation giveaways to use as props.